brianwisti/rgb-brain-hugo/site/content/post/2010/04/reading-the-modern-perl-book.md

 that silly table than the actual subject I wanted to write about.

 So anyways - I'm messing about with Perl.
 I have been reading chromatic's [Modern Perl blog](https://modernperlbooks.com/mt/) for a while - even when I'm not in a Perl cycle.
 It's good, you should try it out.
 He presents a needed perspective on Perl as something more than a musty system administration language.

 chromatic is also writing a book and maintaining the [draft](https://github.com/chromatic/modern_perl_book) on github.
 I finally decided I wanted to read that draft.
-The README and a tiny bit of Git knowledge provide all I need.</p>
+The README and a tiny bit of Git knowledge provide all I need.

 ````
 $ git clone git://github.com/chromatic/modern_perl_book.git